PalmTree: Learning an Assembly Language Model for Instruction Embedding: Evaluation

 \begin{enumerate}[label=(\arabic*), ref=\arabic*] \item Although the original paper~\cite{Gemini:ccs17} reported very encouraging performance of Gemini, we can observe that the original Gemini model does not generalize very well to completely new testing data.

 \item The manually designed embedding schemes, Instruction2Vec and one-hot vector, perform poorly, signifying that manually selected features might be only suitable for specific tasks.

-\item Despite that the testing set is considerably different from the training set, Gemini with \codename as instruction embedding can still perform reasonably well and beat the remaining schemes by a noticeable margin, demonstrating that \codename can substantially boost the generalizability of downstream tasks.
+\item Despite that the testing set is considerably different from the training set, \codename can still perform reasonably well and beat the remaining schemes, demonstrating that \codename can substantially boost the generalizability of downstream tasks.

+\item All the three pre-training tasks contribute to the final model (\codename) for Gemini.
+However, both \codename-M and \codename-MC do not show obvious advantages over other baselines, signifying that only the complete \codename with the three training tasks can generate better embeddings than previous approaches in this downstream task.

 \end{enumerate}